Services

 Temporary Guardianship

-For parents who able to have their children live temporarily with a relative, they may consult an attorney in order to grant temporary guardianship to the relative.
+For parents who are able to have their children live temporarily with a relative, they may consult an attorney in order to grant temporary guardianship to the relative.
 Depending on the State in which you reside, the court can grant temporary guardianship which permits the guardian relative to make medical and educational decisions for the welfare of the child or children.
 When parents initiate temporary guardianship, it helps negate issues that arise when parents are unwilling or unable to grant temporary guardianship to relatives.

 Voluntary Kinship Care

 Voluntary kinship care means that a child welfare agency is involved with children living with relatives, but the State does not assume legal custody of the child/children.
-Sometimes children have been placed with relatives by a court, and in other cases an arrangement is made by the child welfare agency with no court involvement.
+Sometimes children have been placed with relatives by a court, and in other cases, an arrangement is made by the child welfare agency with no court involvement.
 This type of kinship care varies widely from State to State.

 The following situations could result in voluntary kinship care:

 *Signs of abuse or neglect are reported and checked out by a child welfare agency.
-If evidence is insufficient for the State to take children into legal custody caseworkers, parents and relatives may work out a voluntary agreement for the children to live with relatives.
+If evidence is insufficient for the State to take children into legal custody caseworkers, parents, and relatives may work out a voluntary agreement for the children to live with relatives.

 *Working alongside child welfare staff, parents may voluntarily place their children with relatives.
 This situation may be due to incarceration or mental health or substance abuse issues.